teusH/MySense/docs/shinyei.md

 To use both dust sensor outputs: Attach a fourth white cable to the cable sockets.
 For wiring instructions see the sketch MyArduino.ino.

+## USE comments
+Experiences show that there are Shinyei modules which values correlates quite well with the Dylos DC1100 output (see e.g. the aqicn.org notes).
+However the experiences with MySense show that a considerable amout of dust readings are NULL valued and measurements become unusable.
+Maybe the tresholt resister can improve this.
+For test manpower reasons the focus is on an alternative module from Nova SDS011.
+This module is manufactured only since Sept 2016.
+The USB TTL type of interface is simple to use.

 ## literature
 There are a lot of references how to use the Shinyei dust sensor.
 Thas the Shinyei dust sensor is a very popular one.
 Mostly one uses the sensor in combination with the Arduino controller.